-Amazon, Flipkart operations in India being disrupted amid lockdown: sources
+Amazon, Flipkart operations in India disrupted by lockdown: sources

 On Thursday, trade minister Piyush Goyal held a meeting with e-commerce executives, and said later the government was “committed to ensuring that essential goods reach the people.”

-Walmart-owned (WMT.N) Flipkart, has also been hit by the shutdown.
-While some grocery items appeared available from its site on Friday for delivery in New Delhi, it was not clear how far its operations remained disrupted, as the same were not on offer in Mumbai.
+Walmart-owned (WMT.N) Flipkart has also been hit by the shutdown.
+It was not clear how far its operations remained disrupted - some grocery items available earlier on Friday in New Delhi were intermittently going out of stock.

-One source familiar with the matter told Reuters on Friday that Flipkart had been able to reopen grocery warehouses, even as its other warehouses remain shut.
+A source familiar with the situation said Flipkart, like other e-commerce companies, was facing challenges with last-mile delivery of goods once they leave its warehouse due to restriction on movements.

+In a statement, Flipkart said it had resumed grocery operations and there was a significant spike in orders.

+“We are enhancing capacity to meet the increase in customer requirements,” the company said, adding it had received support from local and federal authorities.

-Reporting by Aditya Kalra and Sankalp Phartiyal; Editing by Euan Rocha and Kim Coghill
+Reporting by Aditya Kalra and Sankalp Phartiyal; Editing by Euan Rocha, Kim Coghill and Mark Potter